PG medical students to undergo compulsory posting for 3 months at district hospitals

 In a radical development aimed at enhancing the presence of trained health human resources across districts, the government, through the MCI Board of Governors (BOG), on Sunday notified new postgraduate medical education regulations by introducing a special course called District Residency Programme for all PG students.

 “All PG students pursuing MD/MS in broad specialties shall undergo a compulsory residential rotation of three months in district hospitals or any district health system as part of their course curricula.
-Such rotation will take place in the 3rd, 4th or 5th semester of graduate programme.
+Such rotation will take place in the 3rd, 4th or 5th semester of the postgraduate programme.
 It will be called the District Residency Programme,” the new notification says.

 Satisfactory completion of the district residency will be an essential condition before the candidate is allowed to appear in the final exam of the respective PG course.